 Flexibility in the cervical spine is often neglected in modern stretching routines.
 The importance of neck flexibility for health can be implied simply by looking at the large number of yoga postures which involve the top 7 vertebrae.
 From Plow to Fish, from Rabbit to Camel.
 Aside from athletic activities flexible neck helps to prevent headache, upper back, arm and hands pain.

-Unlike the standard passive neck stretches, kinesiological stretches focus on each of the muscles that restrict the movement individually.
+Unlike the standard passive neck stretches, Zaichik Stretches focus on each of the muscles that restrict the movement individually.
 Each muscle is isolated and various actions are used against each other to create length.
 This allows to avoid the pain of the stretch reflex and speed up the flexibility gains.

 Get your Neck Stretching, Cervical Flexibility Program Today!